wenchaojiang/ev3-Nodejs-bluetooth-Api/README.md

 motivation
 ==============
-1. You may not like graph programming interface provided by official labview software (you know it is for children :p).
+1. You may not like graphic programming interface provided by official labview software (you know it is for kids :p).
-2. You may not want to heck into intelligent brick (if you do, check out alternatives: http://www.lejos.org/).
+2. You may not want to heck into intelligent brick (if you do, check out the alternatives: http://www.lejos.org/).
 3. You are a nodejs fan.

 If 1 2 3 are true for you, this module is the one for you.
 The module provide an node js api for controlling Lego Ev3 robot over bluetooth.
-You can write your robot controll program in nodejs, run it on any bluetooth enabled pc/laptop, control your Ev3 robot remotely.
+You can write your robot control program in nodejs, run it on any bluetooth enabled pc/laptop, control your Ev3 robot remotely.

 Usage
 ==============